daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 generative process.
 If we knew the process we wouldn't need the model.

 Let's generate a synthetic interaction matrix by stacking [sine waves].
-Here's what a $1$, $2$, and $3$ Hz sine wave sampled at $1000$ Hz look like.
+Here's what a $1$, $2$, and $3$ Hz sine wave sampled at $1$ kHz look like.

 ![sine_waves]

-We start with a $1$ Hz sine wave and layer its harmonics (integer multiple increasing frequencies) row-wise with frequencies increasing along the row index.
-By *intentionally undersampling* at $25$ Hz, we produce a non-random pattern induced by the waves and their aliases.
+We start with a $1$ Hz sine wave and layer its harmonics (integer multiple increasing frequencies) along the row index.
+By holding the sampling rate constant at $25$ Hz, we intentionally undersample the harmonics above the Nyquist frequency producing a non-random a symmetric pattern induced by the waves and their aliases.

 ![interactions]